willemt/dogebox/protocol/core.rst

     | filelog        | string    |  N/A | Section 1 described bencoded string   |
     +----------------+-----------+----------------------------------------------+

-When receiving this message we:
+When receiving this message we process each file dictionary within the bencoded string, and:

-    - if we don't have a file that has the same path, add the file to our database and create the file in our local directory,
+    - (FL01) if we don't have a file that has the same path, we add the file to our database and create the file in our local directory

-    - if we don't have pieces that match the piece range, we add the piece range to our database
+    - (FL02) if we don't have pieces that match the piece range, we add the piece range to our database

-    - if we don't have pieces that match the piece range, and the piece range conflicts with one of our piece ranges, we re-map our conflicting piece(s) piece ranges and enque the re-mapped file to be sent in the file log subset mentioned below.
+    - (FL03) if we don't have pieces that match the piece range, and the piece range conflicts with one of our piece ranges, we re-map our conflicting piece(s) piece ranges and enque the re-mapped file to be sent in the file log subset mentioned below.
 We then add the new piece range to our database

-    - if a file's mtime is less than ours, we ignore the file and enqueue the file info from our database to be sent to the peer.
+    - (FL04) if a file's mtime is less than ours, we ignore the file and enqueue the file info from our database to be sent to the peer.
 After we've processed the whole file log we send a subset of our piece log (see below).